thomykay/dhbw-projectmanagement1/lesson 101 - orientation/slides/lesson101-slides.md

 * **Why**: Agile Project Practices are learned best when applied (and reflected)
 * **What**: Create an online site of mental models for teams to help practitioners (like you) to succeed in their first projects.
 * **How**:
-  * **People**: We work as 5 teams on a single "product".
+  * **People**: We work in multiple teams on a single "product".
 I will be the Product Owner.
 Customers tbd
   * **Processes**: Agile Project Liftoff, 3 weeks iterations, early (and continuous) deployments
   * **Tools**: vscode/IntelliJ, diagrams.net, markdown, Github Pages etc.